Alejogb1/job-board/blog-data/why-is-rails-treating-post-requests-as-get-requests-when-using-a-react-frontend.md

 id: "why-is-rails-treating-post-requests-as-get-requests-when-using-a-react-frontend"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've seen this particular head-scratcher surface quite a few times, usually with a developer new to integrating a React frontend with a Rails backend.
 The scenario you’ve described – Rails interpreting POST requests from a React application as GET requests – is almost always indicative of a problem with how the data is being submitted, particularly concerning the content-type header.
 Let me walk you through what’s likely happening, based on my experience fixing this exact issue on a previous project where we were migrating a legacy system to a more modern stack.

 It boils down to this: Rails, by default, expects POST data to be submitted with a specific encoding— typically `application/x-www-form-urlencoded`.
 If React (or more accurately, the browser, instructed by your React code) is sending data with a different content type, such as `application/json`, and without the correct Rails CSRF token, Rails might, and often does, treat it as a GET request because it doesn't recognize the incoming request format properly and fails CSRF checks.
 This happens behind the scenes due to Rails not being able to parse the POST data using its usual methods for url-encoded data, causing it to default to GET.